TritonDataCenter/manta-muskie/docs/internal/design.md

 - Time-to-first-byte latency for all requests
 - End-to-end latency for all requests
 - Count of requests completed
+- Count of bytes streamed to and from storage

 Each of the metrics returned include the following metadata labels: